Operating at the crossroads of technology, innovation, and the arts, we support impact-driven organisations and businesses to thrive.

 Farah de Haan

-Arthur also likes to curate art exhibitions and events in museums and art spaces worldwide.
+Arthur also curates art exhibitions and events in museums and art spaces worldwide.
+He (mostly) lives in Amsterdam, the Netherlands.

 Trained as a scientist, Safa Omrani is now working at the intersection of technology, art and community building.
 Since joining New Silk Roads in early 2022, Safa has contributed to impactful projects spanning climate action, the green economy, entrepreneurship, and culture.
 She has played a pivotal role in organizing high-profile events such as the Green Growth Summit 2024, developing strategic communication plans, and highlighting stories of innovation and resilience through meaningful collaborations.